 There are many reasons and needs for purchasing life insurance.
 Working with a broker does not cost any more than purchasing direct online.
-In fact, you might be best off working with someone who can help prepare you for any required medical exams and find the right carrier that best fits any adverse risks you may have.
+In fact, you might be best off working with someone who can help prepare you for any required medical services or group medical services exams to find the right carrier that best fits any adverse risks you may have.

 Like with any industry, carriers have niches.
 One might have better underwriting programs for someone who is overweight, and another might approve those with a history of cancer while another will not.
 Not only that, but these underwriting programs along with the amount of risk a carrier is willing to assume in-house change throughout the year.
 It is always best to work with a broker who sees first-hand the current underwriting patterns amongst all major carriers.

 And if you prefer to apply for coverage online or not in-person, most of our policy applications are taken by phone or done online with our assistance.

 Our product offerings include products from most A rated carriers.
 These products include term life, guaranteed universal life, whole life, indexed universal life, survivorship life, and annuities.